autowarefoundation/autoware-documentation/docs/tutorials/scenario-simulation/digital-twin-simulation.md

-# Navigating digital twin simulation with scenario test
+# Using digital twin simulation with scenario test

 !!! warning